turbot/flowpipe-mod-aws-tags/README.md

 #### Combining Value Rules

-> TODO: Explain how to combine the rules and the ordering of how these are processed.

-> TODO: Might be worth converting this whole area to more little lisper where we explain the rule properties one at a time and slowly build the complex example?
+Again, similarly to the key rules, you can combine the value rules together to create a more complex rule set.

+In a similar fashion to the key rules, the first to be applied are the `update` corrections.

+Once these corrections are taken into account, any values that match patterns of `remove` or do not match a pattern in `allow` are then amended to be the value default as `default`.

 ```hcl
 # file: values.fpvars